sfaist/docs/handbook/pricing.md

 ## Managing billing

-All index instances talk to a common external **Billing Service**.
-The Billing Service is the source of truth for product information, what plans are offered on those products, and feature entitlements on those plans.
-Our payment provider Stripe is the source of truth for customer information, invoices, and payments.
-The billing service communicates with Stripe to pull all the relevant information together before responding to customer requests.
+All instances communicate with a central **Billing Service**.
+The Billing Service manages product information, plans, and feature entitlements.
+Our payment provider Stripe handles customer information, invoices, and payments.
+The billing service synchronizes with Stripe to ensure all information is accurate before responding to customer requests.